hmslima/sambahsacompletegrammar/sambahsa.md

 all of this grammar, the letters in UPPERCASE inside the brackets represent the accentuated syllables and a colon (:) informs that the vowel before that is lengthened.
-Be aware that the explanations about pronunciation are based in the american version of english.
+Be aware that the explanations about pronunciation are based in the General American English.

-Initially the SPT was made between square brackets \[ \], but I've choosen curly brackets { } because the square brackets already are used by the international phonetic alphabet that I'll talk soon after.
+Initially the SPT was made between square brackets \[ \], but I've choosen curly brackets { } because the square brackets already are used by the other system of phonetic transcription that I'll talk soon after.

-In addiction there is something called *International Phonetic Alphabet* (IPA), it's like the SPT, but it's used in all the world.
+In addiction there is something called *International Phonetic Alphabet* (IPA), it's like the SPT, but IPA is used for all languages while SPT is only for sambahsa.
 The letters of this alphabet always will lie inside slashes / / or square brackets \[
 \] in this grammar.
 I will use the IPA to explain the SPT, because if you have access to the sounds of the IPA, you have a secure source of